Last Updated | August 30, 2022

 Designing and implementing new technology as big as an EHR system is expensive, and the cost is the biggest barrier.
 For this new technology, the maintenance and upfront costs are ridiculously high, and it can be challenging to assess the cost-benefit of patients and technology.
 Even more, getting such capital from the authorities for the EHR system will be challenging.
 However, calculating the accurate cost to implement EHR will help persuade the authorities to provide funding.

 Yes, excessive regulations and legalities are one of the biggest barriers.
-Generally, they focus on the security and privacy of the healthcare data transfer.
+Generally, they focus on the security and privacy of healthcare data transfer.
 In addition, it also includes the state licensing laws, HIPAA compliance services, regulations, abuse, fraud, and intellectual property laws.
 Multiple rules will have an impact on the adoption of an EHR system and HL7 integration.

 It’s another barrier to EHR implementation when looked at from the healthcare provider’s point of view.
-The time barriers include acquisition, education, implementation, utilization, and test of new technology.
+The time barriers include acquisition, education, implementation, utilization, and testing of new technology.
 Similarly, healthcare providers hardly have time to indulge in EHR system training.
-On top of everything, the healthcare providers need to be assured that a new system won’t increase the treatment time or workload and that everything will be streamlined.
+On top of everything, healthcare providers need to be assured that a new system won’t increase the treatment time or workload and that everything will be streamlined.

 • Change Management

-Yes, change management is one of the biggest barriers in EHR implementation because it can negatively impact the documentation, patient treatment, and workflow.
+Yes, change management is one of the biggest barriers to EHR implementation because it can negatively impact documentation, patient treatment, and workflow.
 The technology indeed has the capacity to transform the healthcare system, but it requires overcoming the challenges.
 For this reason, the risk managers need to tell the staff that concern and trust issues can be overcome.
-You need to inform the healthcare providers that the EHR system will streamline the patient care and healthcare workflow.
+You need to inform the healthcare providers that the EHR system will streamline patient care and healthcare workflow.
 In addition, keep in mind that UI design in healthcare plays an essential role in adopting a new system, so make it easy!

-New technologies are often rendered complicated and hard to learn, and it’s another barrier that can impact the EHR implementation.
+New technologies are often rendered complicated and hard to learn, and it’s another barrier that can impact EHR implementation.
 To ensure it doesn’t affect healthcare quality performance, the system must be integrated with the current workflow, and the interface must be easily accessible and easy to use.
 All in all, the perception can only be changed by showing that a system is easy to use.
 Lastly, show them that a new system is designed while complying with regulations of healthcare compliance services, so they are sure about the effectiveness.